Nandayang/SABRE-Lung-fibrosis-prognosis-tool/README.md

 This is the official repository for the

-"Prognostication in patients with idiopathic pulmonary fibrosis using quantitative airway analysis from HRCT”
+"**Prognostication in patients with idiopathic pulmonary fibrosis using quantitative airway analysis from HRCT**”

 The full code will be uploaded after the acceptance of the paper.